 Tuesday, 20 March 2012

-While I was walking into the schoolyard today, I realised how tired I was.
-I also realised that I was suffering a bout of depression.
+While I was walking into the schoolyard today, I realized how tired I was.
+I also realized that I was suffering a bout of depression.
 I wasn’t sure which one had triggered the other because I was tired in a defeated way.

 The good thing is that teachers get holidays and I’m really looking forward to the Easter break.
 It’s a week that will help me recharge for the new term.